5 Benefits of Life Insurance

 What Our Clients Say About Us

-Financial security through insurance planning is an important part of any financial plan.
-However, it can be a challenge to find a financial advisor who is knowledgeable about insurance products that guarantee income and isn’t captive to a limited number of insurance companies.
-This can leave people working with someone who only has limited knowledge or limited options to offer when it comes to insurance products.
-At CEG Life Insurance Services, we have committed to a fiduciary duty to provide the best expertise and largest selection of companies and products related to insurance planning.
-We also work with other insurance and financial professionals to help individuals and families become financially secure for life by preparing for income needs at death, disability, college, and retirement.
+Financial security through life insurance planning is an important part of any financial plan.
+However, it can be a challenge to find a financial advisor who is knowledgeable about life insurance products that guarantee income and isn’t captive to a limited number of life insurance companies.
+This can leave people working with someone who only has limited knowledge or limited options to offer when it comes to life insurance products.
+At CEG Life Insurance Services, we are committed to offering the best expertise and largest selection of companies and products related to life insurance planning.
+We also work with other insurance and financial professionals to offer financial security to individuals and families with tax-free income at death, disability, college, and retirement with life insurance.

 What is your most valuable asset?
 Many would mention a business while others a home.
 Some might present an investment portfolio.
 However, the majority of individuals fail to remember the single most valuable asset that makes all others possible: the ability to earn an income.
 But what happens when you can’t work due to a disabling illness or injury?
-Disability insurance guarantees a set monthly benefit for a set amount of time, so that you can continue to provide for yourself, your family, or your employees while you are disabled.
+Disability insurance and cash value life insurance can guarantee a set monthly benefit for a set amount of time, so that you can continue to provide for yourself, your family, or your employees while you are disabled.

 College Savings Plan

 You have the highest hopes for your children and all that they can accomplish in their lives.
 As such, you want to give them every opportunity to excel that you can, including access to the best education opportunities possible.
 However, when the time comes for them to pursue post-high school education, will they be able to afford to pay for that experience?
-With a college savings plan, your child can be protected from education debt and allowed to focus on what their education will give them instead of what it will cost them.
+With a college savings plan using cash value life insurance, your child can be protected from education debt and allowed to focus on what their education will give them instead of what it will cost them.

-While obtaining life insurance and disability insurance are important in terms of planning for events that you don’t look forward to but could happen, your retirement is something you plan for that you do look forward to happening.
+While obtaining life insurance and/or disability insurance are important in terms of planning for events that you don’t look forward to but could happen, your retirement is something you plan for that you do look forward to happening.
 In planning for your retirement income you should focus on three things: your monthly retirement income is enough, your retirement income will last as long as you live, and that you have as much tax-free income as possible to protect against future tax increases.
-Ideal retirement planning typically involves multiple products and accounts, including IRAs, annuities, and life insurance.
+Ideal retirement planning should typically include multiple products, including annuities and life insurance.

 Long-Term Care Insurance